 GeneCards Summary for SELE Gene

 SELE (Selectin E) is a Protein Coding gene.
 Diseases associated with SELE include Atherosclerosis and Rheumatoid Vasculitis.
-Among its related pathways are Platelet activation, signaling and aggregation and African trypanosomiasis.
+Among its related pathways are Cell adhesion_Cell-matrix glycoconjugates and AGE-RAGE signaling pathway in diabetic complications.
 GO annotations related to this gene include transmembrane signaling receptor activity and phospholipase binding.
 An important paralog of this gene is SELP.

 UniProtKB/Swiss-Prot Summary for SELE Gene

 Cell-surface glycoprotein having a role in immunoadhesion.
 Mediates in the adhesion of blood neutrophils in cytokine-activated endothelium through interaction with PSGL1/SELPLG.
 May have a role in capillary morphogenesis.